 To break down the stigmas surrounding parenting, to build a safe and open community where parents can access support and training without judgement.
 We offer a place to connect with other parents with the opportunity to access parent education.
 We want to empower parents, improve the daily lives of families and make a difference to the lives of young people.

-Over the last decade there has been a huge increase in the number of parents & children with mental health challenges and the recent pandemic is exacerbated this.
+Over the last decade there has been a huge increase in the number of parents and children with mental health challenges and the recent pandemic has exacerbated this.
 Mental health and wellbeing are complex areas and there is not a ‘one size fits all’ solution to the challenge’s individuals face.
 There is an increasing amount of research that indicates there is a mismatch between our environment and our biology, however there is also convincing evidence that families and young people can develop the tools to flourish.

 Thousands of hours of training plus our commitment to using current evidence based research underpins our approach.
 We believe that calmness sets the foundation of wellbeing, when we feel calm, we can be compassionate with ourselves and others.
-It is this from this place that we can connect with others, communicate effectively, build positive relationships and feel confident and capable.
+It is from this place that we can connect with others, communicate effectively, build positive relationships and feel confident and capable.
 Humans are wired to work together to solve problems and support each other and this is central to Mosaic Partnerships philosophy and approach.

 We are parents and educators, between us we have 7 children aged from 9 to 19 and over the years we have had our own parenting challenges, we have often felt alone and frustrated.
 We have struggled to find the advice and support we need, and this motivated us to spend thousands of hours researching and training.
 Parenting is hard, we know that the wellbeing of children is inextricably linked to the wellbeing of parents.
 Our goal is for parents to feel well, capable and confident.